DiPS-Digital-Peer-Initiative/mind-matters-24/reg_details.markdown

 <div class="separator"></div>

 ## External Delegations
-- Groups of delegates from external schools or colleges are welcome to participate as official delegations.
+- Groups of delegates from external schools or colleges are welcome to participate as official delegations (private delegations, not belonging to one particular school may also register).
 - Delegations may register for multiple events, provided there are no schedule conflicts.
 - Delegates do not need to belong to the same school, college, or institution.
 - Delegates from classes VIII to XII and first and second-year college students are welcome.